aggietong/stock-analysis/README.md

 ## Summary

 Refactoring is intended to improve a programming code’s design, structure, and performance.
 From a design and structure perspective, refactoring helps to reduce complexity and improve functionality, readability, maintainability, and extensibility.
 A refactored code may improve performance, so that the program performs faster or use less memory.
 One of the disadvantages is that it may take a long time to complete the refactoring process.
 For example, if there is a tight timeline to turn around a programming code, and the analysis will only be done infrequently on a small dataset, refactoring may not be worth the time and effort.

+By refactoring the stock code, the main advantage is that it reduces the processing time significantly, although it was only taking 1 second even without refactoring.
+The code is more slightly more readable and less complex.
+Looking forward, Steve is likely going to be running this code infrequently, and so it may not have been worth the time and effort to refactor.
+Additionally, it took some time to write and debug the code to ensure it was working appropriately.